1st February 2014

 The rare Collared Owlet taken in the afternoon while walking along the Power Station Road at Kinabalu National Park

-Wallace's Hawk-Eagle, commonest Raptor mostly found on the East Coast of Sabah, I got these one from the mouth of Gomantong Cave
+Wallace's Hawk-Eagle, commonest Raptor mostly found on the East Coast of Sabah, I got this one from the mouth of Gomantong Cave

 Too tight framing of the Little Spiderhunter perched on top of the Ginger flower from my room at Borneo Rainforest Lodge, Danum Valley

 Very wet Whiskered Treeswift in front of the restaurant at Borneo Rainforest Lodge

 Grey-headed Canary Flycatcher from the nature trail at Danum Valley

 Black-shouldered Kite waiting for prey at Tuaran paddy field

 Rock Pigeon against the banana leaves at the background taken in the morning...

 Bornean Gibbon singing at Tabin Wildlife Reserve